Exploratory Laparotomy CPT Code

 • Exploratory Celiotomy

-• With or without biopsy
+• With or without a biopsy

 Modifiers

-Modifier 58 is applicable with CPT 49000 when physicians plan to do the procedure again or a part of the procedure during the post-operative period on the specified date.
+Modifier 58 is applicable with CPT 49000 when physicians plan to do the procedure again or a part of the procedure during the postoperative period on the specified date.

-Modifier 47 will be attached with CPT 49000 when the Physician gives anesthesia to the patient that is not normally required.
+Modifier 47 will be attached with CPT 49000 when the physician gives anesthesia to the patient that is not normally required.

 Reimbursement

-The total RUVS of CPT 49000 and cost is listed in the table below as per current rates:
+The total RUVS of CPT code 49000 and cost is listed in the table below as per current rates:

 • Facility – 24.11368 – $834.48